AtulRajput01/Automated-CI-CD-Pipeline-for-nginx-Web-Application-using-AWS-Docker-and-Jenkins-on-kubernetes/README.md

 .
 Basic knowledge of AWS, Docker, Jenkins, and Kubernetes .
 An AWS account
 .
 A development machine with Docker, Jenkins, and the AWS CLI installed

+## Getting Started

+To get started with this project, you can follow the steps outlined in the Getting Started Guide.